vishvAsa/notes/content/watering/filter/_index.md

 ## Generic Fittings
 - john guest push fittings - a ring air-tight seals the connected pipe when the pipe is pushed all the way through.
 To release, one pushes this ring (by hand or screwdriver).
 - Weight sensor - breaks the circuit of filtration pump when the output tank is filled with water.

+### Pump
+- Good pumps come with heat sinks.
+- Capacity is measured in Gallons Per day GPD.

 ## Filter replacement
 - Aquadyne video [here](https://www.youtube.com/watch?v=_v9HApGAmY0).